UpperLEFTY/wpw-sdk-python/README.md

-# WorldpayWithin Python SDK
+# Worldpay Within - The Python SDK

 The Python implementation for the Worldpay Within IoT payment SDK.
-This SDK enables smart devices to discover each other, negogiate a price for services, make a payment (through the Worldpay payments gateway) for services, and then consume services via a 'trusted trigger'.
+This SDK, or Software Development Kit, enables smart devices to discover each other, negogiate a price for services, make a payment (through the Worldpay payments gateway) for services, and then consume services via a 'trusted trigger'.
 For more information see our documentation website here: http://www.worldpaywithin.com

 ![The Worldpay Within puzzle piece](http://wptechinnovation.github.io/worldpay-within-sdk/images/architecture/worldpayWithinFig1.png)